VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

     - Toast saved him with a fishing rod
     - The hook was stuck in Ghost's ear for a day
     - Ghost always kinda wanted his ear pierced
+  - Toast once spent 2 1/2 weeks as a goldfish because of an incident with a magic wand \[2:59 - *FNAF 2 In Gmod*]
+    - A cat got him out of the bowl and Ghost had to shrink himself down to a goldfish to save him
+      - Ghost learned how to walk inside of a cat
   - He and Toast have been ski-boarding and were going up a gigantic wave in Switzerland/the Bermuda Triangle; they got caught in a storm and a UFO caught them after Toast did a 360 while singing the National Anthem of Great Britain and ended up in the Caribbean \[1:36 - *Medieval Mod*]
   - He and Toast travelled through time once while fishing in Jurassic Era; dinosaurs were trying to eat them off the boat/raft/front boards of the T.A.R.D.I.S. that they blew up \[3:08 - *Medieval Mod*]
   - Ghost made ghost video behind he and Toast's barn while he was in high school, but the ghost turned out to be Old Man Jenkins trying to scare off the kids \[1:33 - *Hell's Resort*]